Over the past two years, seven states have experienced hepatitis A outbreaks

 California, Indiana, Kentucky, Michigan, Utah and West Virginia have reported outbreaks of hepatitis A since March 2017.
 Cases in these states, with the exception of Michigan, have been genetically identical or similar, according to the CDC.
 Laboratory reports have not determined whether the viral strains from cases in Nashville are also genetically linked.

-, which include fever, fatigue, nausea, abdominal pain and jaundice (yellowing of the skin and whites of the eyes), usually last less than two months, although some people can be ill for as long as six months, according to the CDC.
+Symptoms of hepatitis A, which include fever, fatigue, nausea, abdominal pain and jaundice (yellowing of the skin and whites of the eyes), usually last less than two months, although some people can be ill for as long as six months, according to the CDC.

 Most patients recover completely and do not have any lasting liver damage.